Renew and Restore in Nature

 How do I sign up?

 We ask that all NEW participants register for the programme using our form below.
 You only need to complete the form once.
-When you have registered, our programme lead Faye will be in contact to discuss further details, provide our welcome leaflet and links to book on the sessions.
+When you have registered, our programme lead Faye will be in contact to provide further details, share our welcome leaflet and links to book on the sessions.

-If you have any problems please call the office 01630 638696 and we can take your registration details over the phone.
+If you would prefer to speak to someone, please call the office 01630 638696 and we can take your registration details over the phone.

 How do I book sessions?